Cray-HPE/uan-product-stream/docs/portal/developer-portal/upgrade/Apply_UAN_Upgrade_Patch.md

 ## Apply UAN Upgrade Patch

-Perform this procedure to update the UAN product version from 2.0.0 to 2.0.1.
+Perform this procedure to update the UAN product version from 2.0.0 to any newer version.

 Version 2.0.0 of the UAN product must be installed before performing this procedure.